 Whenever a member of the church becomes aware of an action opportunity that supports one of the Compassion, Peace, and Justice Team's focus areas, a designated member of the team sends an action alert to church members who have indicated a desire to receive the alerts.
 Most often the alerts originate with the Compassion, Peace, and Justice ministry of the PC(USA) in its Office of Public Witness and ask participants to call, email, or write to government officials.

 About 35 members of RCLPC have signed up to receive the alerts.
 If you wish to be added to the list, let the church office know.

-For nearly 25 years, our church has sponsored an annual Cookie Walk in December.
-The purpose of the Cookie Walk is to support our mission work at Fairhaven School in Egypt, provide financial assistance to local agencies in the community, and support our church and youth programs.
+For nearly 30 years, our church has sponsored an annual Cookie Walk in December.
+The Cookie Walk supports our mission work at Fairhaven School in Egypt, provides financial assistance to local agencies in the community, and supports our church and youth programs.

 The Cookie Walk, usually held on the second Saturday of December, involves dozens of cookies and dozens of church volunteers coming together for fun and fellowship.
 Community people return each year looking for their favorite cookies, candies, breads, and holiday specialties.

 Bakers are needed by the dozen.
 Volunteers decorate Fellowship Hall, assist with cookie drop-off, weigh cookies, wash dishes, donate cider and donuts, provide tablecloths, clean up Fellowship Hall, and more.
 There is something for everyone.
 The Cookie Walk is all about giving of our time, sharing in fellowship, and then showing God's love to our community.
 Plan now to join the fun next Christmas season.